 Published on April 15, 2020 by Morgan Black

-Assistant Dean Cassandra Adams will oversee Cumberland’s externship program beginning with the summer 2020 semester.
+Assistant Dean Cassandra Adams was tapped to lead Cumberland’s externship program, which began at the beginning of the 2020 fall semester.

 The externship program provides opportunities for students to enhance their advocacy skills through real-world practice.